csc-training/summerschool/hpc-ai/demo/Readme.md

 See [GPU-accelerated machine learning](https://docs.csc.fi/support/tutorials/gpu-ml/) documentations on LUMI for more information .

+## Questions:
-For each task, look at the GPU utilization, and VRAM.
+1. For each task, look at the GPU utilization, and VRAM.
 Discuss on how to increase the VRAM.
+2. By looking at the `slurm-RUN_ID.out`, look for the training speed for the each iteration and also one epoch.
+Why the first epoch is slower than other epochs?
+3. Why the total number of iterations are different in DDP?
+4. Do you see any overheads for the DDP training?

 ## TensorBoard

 You can use TensorBoard either via the LUMI web user interface.